 Presents are the single most expense at Christmas, it can get out of control if you have a large family to buy for, with parents, children, aunts, uncles, nieces, nephews, cousins….the list goes on.

-As well as being shopping savvy, there are some other clever ways to save on your purchases including:
+As well as being shopping savvy, it is essential to ensure you manage your child’s expectations when it comes to Christmas.
+Additionally, there are some other clever ways to save on your purchases including:

 - Banning Unnecessary Presents